 Sometimes it’s just nice to have background noise on.

 Why not learn something new?
 Have you always wanted to learn a new language?
-Maybe you’ve wanted to learn how to sew or crochet or paint even.
+Maybe you’ve wanted to learn how to sew, crochet, or paint.
 Why not start taking some online courses?

-Personally, I think you should start out with the breathing techniques and then choose one or two other methods from there to help you stay calm.
+I think you should start with breathing techniques and then choose one or two other methods to help you stay calm.

 None of us have it all together right now.
-I am only sharing a few tips on how to stay calm right now but if you need to scream and cry by all means, do that too.
+I am only sharing a few tips on how to stay calm in stressful situations right now but if you need to scream and cry, by all means, do that too.

 Crying is also very therapeutic.

 We’re all in this together.
 We’re all frustrated.
 But this doesn’t just apply to the virus.
-These tips can be applied anytime you are feeling stressed out and need to calm down.
+These tips can be used anytime you feel stressed and need to calm down.

 Staying calm in stressful situations

 I hope all these tips helped you.
-If you have other methods that help you stay calm please share them down below.
+If you have other methods on how to stay calm in stressful situations please share them down below.
 Sharing is caring.

 xo iva xo